shailajapandu/angular/README.md

 # angular
-project using angular js and node js learning node and angular js
+project using angular js and node js<br>
+learning node and angular js